 Project # 2 - NATIVE INDIAN COTTON

 We have sourced our towels from Khamir - a co-operative in Western Gujarat in the Kachh region just outside Bhuj.
-They are a co-operative who formed after the huge earthquake in 2011 which devastated so many villages and communities.
-Khamir wanted to support these communities whilst encouraging traditional craft and ecology and preserving their heritage.
+They are a co-operative who formed after the huge earthquake in 2011 which caused devastation to many villages and communities.
+Khamir wanted to support these communities whilst encouraging traditional craft and ecology, and to help preserve their heritage.

 As one of their projects, Khamir work with 40 farmers growing native cotton.
 This cotton is called Kala cotton and people stopped growing it because of the short staple (which is not so desirable for industrial machines) but Khamir provided a market for these farmers as they can use it on traditional looms.
 Gujarat is an extremely dry state and this cotton can grow in exceptionally arid conditions requiring little to no water.
 It is quite remarkable as very little else can grow there in these conditions.
 When we visited in January we were amazed at how the cotton was growing out of this exceptionally dry and cracked ground.
 The farmer was describing to us how prone the area was to droughts and how they often don't get water for 4 days at a time, in their homes.